Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 - Distribution groups are not covered by the tokenGroups attribute, they are retrieved with an optimized LDAP query, also sIDHistory is considered.
 - Group membership in any type of group across trusts is retrieved with an optimized LDAP query, considering the sID and sIDHistory of the group memberships retrieved in the steps before.

 When no Active Directory connection is available, Microsoft Graph is queried for transitive group membership.
+This query includes security and distribution groups.

 Only static groups are considered.
 Please see the FAQ section for detailed information why dynamic groups are not included in group membership queries.
 # 6. Removing old signatures